-Small and relatively unaltered Perpendicular Gothic design by F.A.
-Walters, a prolific Catholic architect of the late-nineteenth and early-twentieth century.
+A small and relatively unaltered Perpendicular Gothic design by F.A.
+Walters, a prolific Catholic architect of the late-nineteenth and early-twentieth centuries.

 The first chapel in Grayshott was in The Court, the home of Mr and Mrs Vertue, and was blessed in June 1895.
-The Church of St Joseph was built and consecrated in July 1911.
-The architect was F. A. Walters (1849-1931) a prolific church architect with many listed, principally Roman Catholic, churches and seminaries to his credit.
-His largest and best known work was the rebuilding of Buckfast Abbey, Devon.
+The present church of St Joseph was built in 1910-11 and consecrated in July 1911.
+The architect was Frederick A. Walters (1849-1931) a prolific church architect with many listed, principally Catholic, churches and seminaries to his credit.
+His largest and best-known work is perhaps the rebuilding of Buckfast Abbey, Devon.

-In the graveyard there is a memorial to the Canadian troops stationed at the nearby army camp who died from an epidemic during the First World War.
+In the burial ground there is a memorial to Canadian troops stationed at the nearby army camp who died from an epidemic during the First World War.